aaishaa/psychedelic-dream-game/gosu.md

 require 'Gosu'
 ```

 **Next, make a Game Window.
 Gosu provides a Window class.
-Every Gosu App begins with this:**
+Every Gosu App begins with this, your Ruby class will inherit from Gosu.
+The 600, 480 parameters give the window a size (additionally fullscreen can be used by setting `fullscreen => true`) The window's title is added by setting the `self.caption` string.
+Then the `update` and `draw` methods are used for the game, `update` handling the game logic (moves, etc.) and next `draw` is called to redraw the screen after `update` updates the moves:**